-The recent case of a little girl who recovered compensation after being sexually assaulted by boys in her school playground has highlighted the duty that local authorities owe to school children in their care.
+The recent case of a little girl who recovered compensation after being sexually assaulted by boys in her school playground has highlighted the legal duty that local authorities owe to school children in their care.
+If you wish to speak to experienced solicitors about claiming compensation for a child assaulted by another pupil at school then contact our free legal helpline on 0333 888 0408 or email us at email@example.com

-Although the council did not accept legal responsibility for the assault, the out of court settlement reflects the fact that schools can be held liable for assaults on children by other pupils.
+Although the council in this case did not accept legal responsibility for the assault, the out of court settlement reflects the fact that schools can be held liable for assaults on children by other pupils.

 The child’s parents alleged that the school had failed to prevent the assaults from happening and that its staff had not been adequately trained to recognise the warning signs.
 They have explained that they took legal action in order to draw attention to the problem and the lack of support for a child assaulted by another pupil at school.